for putting and the swing

 Let your head turn with your torso (we know this is unusual, but it reduces the difficulty of the swing and concentrates the mind on the torso and shoulder area, and away from the neck) so as to concentrate brain power.

-Watch the clubhead during the stroke (give it a try); your eyes should move a little in their sockets to do this, (if you are using shoulder movement to swing the club, as is normal).
-Watching the clubhead during the stroke will provide cues to your nervous system and keep the stroke smooth.
+Watch the clubhead during the stroke (at least while you practice); your eyes should move a little in their sockets to do this, (if you are using shoulder movement to swing the club, as is normal).
+Watching the club head during the stroke will provide cues to your nervous system and keep the stroke smooth.
 It also shows you the direction and length of your stroke, improving control.

 Practice aiming with training aids.
 Practice the stroke with the Putterlight and by hitting balls on a marked line for direction and distance.